stevedonovan/findr/readme.md

 Numbers may have a size prefix (kb,mb,gb - not case-sensitive) and date strings are interpreted by [chrono-english](https://github.com/stevedonovan/chrono-english).

-No Flags Mini-philosophy:
+Currently, `findr` ignores hidden directories.

-Currently, `findr` ignores hidden directories, and speaks British English (i.e. not "9/11").
+By default, it speaks British English dates (i.e. not "9/11"), unless the environment variable `FINDR_US` is defined.

-The idea is that such options will be passed as environment variables such as `FINDR_US`.
+The "No Flags Mini-philosophy" remains important, and options should be few and controlled by environment variables.

 To illustrate my point about flags, the equivalent of `findr . 'path.ext="rs"'` is: